sinclairzx81/typebox/readme.md

                                              //    $ref: 'T'
                                              // }
 ```

-The `Type.Box(...)` function provides a way to group related types under a common namespace.
-The following example groups a set of related `Vector` types under the namespace `Math3D` which are later referenced in the `Vertex` structure below.
+TypeBox provides a `Type.Box(...)` function that creates a container for a set of related types.
+A box can only be referenced, and must specify an `$id`.
+The following shows the creation of a `Math3D` box containing common math types and a `Vertex` structure that referencing them with `Type.Ref(...)`.

 ```typescript
 const Math3D = Type.Box({                     //  const Math3D = {